PARENT COACHING FAQ’s

 9. Are you available to work with my child’s teachers?

 Yes.
-I am available to consult with your child’s teachers throughout the school year to insure that the teachers truly understand your child’s challenges and the best practices to support and educate them in the classroom and work collaboratively with you.
+I am available to consult with your child’s teachers throughout the school year to ensure that the teachers truly understand your child’s challenges and the best practices to support and educate them in the classroom and work collaboratively with you.
 Additionally, I can help you develop an appropriate IEP or 504 plan (see question below) to support your child’s needs.
-Visit my school support page.
+Visit my School System Support page.